GoceGor/ML-Projects/README.md

 # ML-Projects
-This repository has Machine Learning projects
+This repository has Machine Learning projects.